1000001AS/IT-Ticketing-Support-System/README.md

 -Enhance communication between users and technicians.

-I-ncrease productivity by streamlining the ticketing process.
+-Increase productivity by streamlining the ticketing process.